jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 a modal logic, and it took some getting use to.

-## Logical Relation for Type Safety
+## Defining a Logical Relation for Type Safety

 With the Step-indexed Logic in hand, we are ready to define a logical relation for type safety.
-The two predicates 𝓔 and 𝓥 are mutually recursive, so we combine them into a single recursive predicate named `ℰ⊎𝒱` that takes a sum type, where the left side is for 𝓔 and the right side is for 𝓥. We shall define `ℰ⊎𝒱` by an application of `recursiveᵒ`, so we first need to define the non-recursive version of `ℰ⊎𝒱`, which we call `pre-ℰ⊎𝒱`, defined below.
+The two predicates ℰ and 𝓥 are mutually recursive, so we combine them into a single recursive predicate named `ℰ⊎𝒱` that takes a sum type, where the left side is for ℰ and the right side is for 𝓥. We shall define `ℰ⊎𝒱` by an application of `μᵒ`, so we first need to define the non-recursive version of `ℰ⊎𝒱`, which we call `pre-ℰ⊎𝒱`, defined below.
 It simply dispatches to the non-recursive `pre-ℰ` and `pre-ℰ` which we define next.